 ) of the local file that you want to process.

+for yourOpenAPI API key to your container deployment.
 To add this environment variable, do the following:

 - In your Red Hat Developer Sandbox, on the sidebar, if the Topology view is not visible, to show it, at the top of the sidebar, in the view selector, click Topology.